 Feeding Your Baby

 At birth, all newborns need a great deal of energy and nutrients from food to help their bodies grow and adjust to life outside the womb.
-Babies who are born early (premature) and/or with a very low birth weight (VLBW), less than 1,500 grams or 3.3 pounds, may be smaller, may grow at a slower rate, and may have problems with learning and motor skills as a result of feeding problems.
-We know that babies born early undergo rapid growth and change, and often do not yet have all the skills required for feeding.
+Babies who are born early (premature) and/or with a very low birth weight (VLBW), less than 1,500 grams or 3.3 pounds, are smaller, may grow at a slower rate, and will have problems with motor skills causing feeding problems.
+This is common and expected.
 They may also have other health issues, such as breathing or stomach problems that could disrupt the feeding process.
 However, feeding is more than a process of giving food.
 It is also a time in which parents are partners with their baby and learn how to respond to their baby’s cues.
 Because a baby’s network of nerves is still growing and changing, such cues may differ from those of a healthy, full-term baby.
 Thus, parents of premature babies may have trouble trying to adjust to their baby’s feeding cues.
 In this section, we look at the “big picture” of feeding and provide ways to address the unique needs of premature babies and their parents.

 What are the Goals of feeding?